lukefisklennon/something-awesome/README.md

 ## Core protocol

-The core protocol provides general functionality, which is not specific to a particular service.
+This part of the protocol provides general functionality, which is not specific to a particular service.
 In this way, it is distinct from the overlying chat protocol.
 The specification includes addressing, server discovery, and event-based delivery.
 It currently does not support storing permanent data.

 ### Keys and addressing